Josh Weddle

 Joshua Weddle (born 25 May 2004) is an Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

-Josh Weddle grew up in Templestowe and learned his football craft at Templestowe Dockers in the Yarra Junior Football League, before transferring to St Marys Greensborough Junior Football Club and then being selected for the Oakleigh Chargers.
+Weddle grew up in Templestowe and learned his football craft at Templestowe Dockers in the Yarra Junior Football League, before transferring to St Marys Greensborough Junior Football Club and then being selected for the Oakleigh Chargers.
 He transferred to Carey Baptist Grammar School for year 12 (after previously attending Eltham High School), playing for both Carey and Oakleigh during his draft year in 2022.
 He played all four National Championship games for Vic Metro, where it saw him named in the All Australian side at full back.

+Growing up, he played representative basketball for the Eltham Wildcats.